 Designed for students interested in developing career goals and creating a plan of action.
-The course provides students with an opportunity to learn and develop skills for a lifetime of career-related decision making.
+The course provides students with an opportunity to learn and develop skills for a lifetime of careerrelated decision making.
 Emphasis will be placed on personal academic and occupational exploration, resume writing, interviewing, and effective job search strategies.
 Two hours lecture/discussion each week.
+2 semester hours

-DS 104 Seminar for International Students

-Orientation course for international students.
+DS 104 Seminar for International Students Orientation course for international students.
 Includes study skills, academic regulations, the American educational system, individual educational and vocational goals, communication skills, and American customs.
 Especially intended for students during their initial semester of enrollment in conjunction with American language developmental course offerings.
-Two hours lecture/discussion each week.
+Two hours lecturel discussion each week.
+2 semester hours